Matsitsileng

-Matšitšileng, also known as Wisconcin, is a village Next to Ga-Mathapo(Ga-Matlala) in the Mogalakwena Local Municipality of the Waterberg District Municipality of the Limpopo province of South Africa.
+Matšitšileng, also known as Wisconsin, is a village Next to Ga-Mathapo(Ga-Matlala) in the Mogalakwena Local Municipality of the Waterberg District Municipality of the Limpopo province of South Africa.
 It is situated about 110 km northwest of Polokwane and Mokopane.

 Many former residents of Matšitšileng have moved to urban areas such as Mokopane, Polokwane, Tshwane, Ekurhuleni, Johannesburg and other urban centres.
 Matšitšileng continues to rely on traditional farming and livestock farming.

 Demographics

 The language spoken in Matšitšileng is Northern Sotho (commonly referred to as "Sepedi").
-Although there is some ethnic diversity, like Tsongas (the Ndlovus, Mokwenas and the like), most of the people call themselves Bakone under Kgosi Matlala in Bavaria Ga-Mathapo, though he is not the King of Matšitšileng.
-The bona-fide king of the village is Kgoši Mmatšhaka of the Batlokwa tribe, though the inhabitants of Matšitšileng respect Kgoši Matlala for his position as a King of the Matlala area.
+Although there is some ethnic diversity, like Tsongas (the Ndlovus, Mokoenas and the like), most of the people call themselves Bakone under Kgosi Matlala in Bavaria Ga-Mathapo, though he is not the Chief of Matšitšileng.
+The bona-fide Chief of the village is Kgoši Mmatšhaka of the Batlokwa tribe, though the inhabitants of Matšitšileng respect Kgoši Matlala for his position as a Chief of the Matlala area.

 On 27 December 2016, the people of Matšitšileng went to the polls and elected Mr Lesetja Modiba (commonly known as "Afrika") to be their new Induna for a fixed term of five years.